 Alternatively: Someone waits until they are 22 years old (for example) and takes an A2 Restricted Licence and then re-takes the test at 24 years old on a 600cc motorcycle to gain a full licence.

-- Why would someone bother do the A1 Light Motorcycle Licence if all they can ride is up to a 125cc motorcycle (11kw 14.6 bhp)
+- Why would someone bother to do the A1 Light Motorcycle Licence if all they can ride is up to a 125cc motorcycle (11kw 14.6 bhp)

 They won’t is the short answer.
-Almost every 17 & 18 year old will only bother do the CBT which will allow them to ride up to a 125cc motorcycle with L-plates (so no passenger or motorway).
+Almost every 17 & 18 years old will only bother to do the CBT which will allow them to ride up to a 125cc motorcycle with L-plates (so no passenger or motorway).
 So the A1 Light Motorcycle Licence is pretty much a waste of time.

 - If I wait until I’m 19 before taking my motorcycle test does that still mean I have to start at the bottom (on a 125cc motorcycle)